hinology18/Documents/README.md

 A09: Security Logging and Monitoring Failures - No logging of user actions or failed attempts.

 A02: Cryptographic Failures - Passwords entered as plain text, no hashing or hiding.

+I attempted to focus on the ones I had a clearer idea of doing such as A09 and A07 It took me the period of thursday and friday to complete this